Best Oil to Season Cast Iron Skillet: Top Picks & Tips

 Not all oils and fats are created equal.
 Each has unique properties that affect the seasoning of your skillet.

-• Flaxseed Oil: This oil is popular for its polymerization.
-It creates a durable non-stick layer.
-It has a low smoke point, so be careful when using it.
+• Flaxseed Oil: This oil is popular for its polymerization, which creates a durable non-stick layer.
+However, it has a low smoke point, so be careful when using it.

-• Canola Oil: A versatile and affordable option.
-It has a higher smoke point, making it suitable for high-heat seasoning.
+• Canola Oil is a versatile and affordable option.
+Its higher smoke point makes it suitable for high-heat seasoning.

 • Grapeseed Oil: Known for its neutral flavor.
 It has a high smoke point, which is ideal for seasoning.

-• Avocado Oil: This oil has the highest smoke point.
-It’s perfect for high-temperature seasoning.
+• Avocado oil has the highest smoke point, perfect for high-temperature seasoning.
 It also offers a mild flavor.

 Choose an oil based on your needs and the skillet’s use.
 Use the table and list to guide your choice.